Healthy Diet Plan: how to improve your digestion

 2. Eat probiotics and prebiotics

 Choose wisely, focusing on foods that supply good gut bacteria (probiotics) as well as the fuel these bacteria need to thrive (prebiotics).
-The healthy porridge bowl in our Healthy Diet Plan is perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
+The tempeh traybake in our Healthy Diet Plan is perfect – the combination of tempeh and vegetables makes it rich in fibres which feed the beneficial gut bacteria.

 3. Eat lightly at night